How Popular are GIF Images and Animations?

 GIF, or Graphics Interchange Format, has a long history on the web.
 Invented in 1987, it was among the first image formats with good browser support in the early days of the web.
 Even if GIF can display static images too, it was the capability of displaying animated images and transparency that really made GIF special.

-Not unexpected, JPEG is the most popular format, followed by PNG.
+Not unexpectedly, JPEG is the most popular format, followed by PNG.
 Then GIF accounting for 26% of all the image requests in the dataset!
 GIF is not dead!
-Looking at the payload the GIFs represent is is as expected lower than the other image formats, because GIFs are nowadays usually used for icons or smaller images on a webpage.
+Looking at the payload the GIFs represent is as expected lower than the other image formats, because GIFs are nowadays usually used for icons or smaller images on a webpage.

-Because GIFs have such diverse application, the file size is also varying vastly.
+Because GIFs have such diverse applications, the file size also varies vastly.
 We studied a sample of more than 3,600 GIFs served via ImageEngine, an image CDN by ScientiaMobile.
 The average file size of original GIFs being served through ImageEngine is 176kB, but the median is only 46kB.
 This is because there are some outliers at the high end of the scale which are more like videos rather than animations.
 More frames mean more bytes.
 GIF is great for many things, but it’s not made for videos or advanced animations.
 But are there really any alternatives?

 There are actually a few good alternatives to GIF, however browser support is diverse.
 This is where ImageEngine, thanks to its built-in device detection and real-time image optimization, comes in.
 Now you can compress GIF files on the fly.